karim549549/Gateway/README.md

 ---

+### Distributed / Production Considerations

+The examples are in-memory (a `Map`) — this will not work if your gateway runs on multiple instances behind a load balancer.
+For production, you generally move rate limiting state to a shared datastore.

+#### Options

+- **Redis** — A common choice.
+Use atomic Lua scripts or `INCR` with `TTL` for fixed windows, sorted sets for sliding logs, and keys with timestamp/token values for token buckets.
+- **DynamoDB / Bigtable** — For very large scale, use conditional updates.
+- **External services** — API gateways like Kong, AWS API Gateway, or Cloudflare provide built-in distributed throttling.

+#### Example Approach (Token Bucket in Redis)

+- Store per-client token count & last refill timestamp in a Redis key (hash).
+- Refill + consume must be atomic — implement with a Redis Lua script to avoid races.

+#### Notes

+- When using Redis, be careful with clock skew and jitter (use server time consistently).
+- Provide fallbacks for Redis outages: fail-closed (block) or fail-open (allow) depending on your safety model.

+---

 ## Comparison Table

 | Algorithm          | Pros                              | Cons                                       | Burst Handling                         | Memory Cost                                | Time Complexity |